Adolis García Player Props: Rangers vs. Orioles

 Adolis García At The Plate

-- Garcia has 46 hits, which is best among Texas hitters this season, while batting .254 with 22 extra-base hits.
+- Garcia has 46 hits, which leads Texas hitters this season, while batting .247 with 22 extra-base hits.

-- Among the qualifying hitters in MLB, he ranks 91st in batting average, 107th in on-base percentage, and 18th in slugging.
+- Among the qualified hitters, he ranks 100th in batting average, while his on-base percentage ranks 116th and he is 21st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.